 - Invoked by Ghanaian soccer player Anthony Yeboah, who played most of his career in Germany.
 During an interview with a German sports magazine which was surprised that he was living a "normal life" he asked whether he should start a campfire in the living room and go gazelle hunting in downtown Frankfurt.

-- Invoked by Jose Barrientos an Iraq war veteran.
+- Invoked by Iraq war veteran Jose Barrientos.
 He was taking a speech class and decided to spend the entire semester speaking with a Mexican accent.
-When he gave his final report he slipped back into his normal accent and blew his classmate's minds.
+When he gave his final report he slipped back into his normal accent and blew his classmates' minds.
 Amazingly one student kept insisting that his 'American' accent was the fake one and that he should speak in his native language.
-Which he kept insisting he was.